sobolevn/sobolevn.github.io/_posts/2020-06-07-how-async-should-have-been.md

 ---
 layout: post
 title: "How async should have been"
-description: "Your sync and async code can be identical.
-But still, work differently.
+description: "Your sync and async code can be identical, but still, can work differently.
 It is a matter of right abstractions.
 In this article, I will show how one can write sync code to run async programs in Python."
 date: 2020-06-07
 tags: python
 writing_time: